 In virtually all countries and in most marriages husbands are older than their wives.
-At least in the past the same spousal difference was true for schooling.
+At least in the past, the same spousal difference was true for years of school.
 Age and educational advantages imply a higher earnings potential.
-As such household specialization makes sense to maximize family income, given higher husband relative earnings.
-This paper examines two patterns inherent in today's marriages, namely husband-wife age and educational differences, both of which are in part responsible for division of labor.
+Based on this, household specialization makes sense given that husbands have a relative earnings advantage based on being older and more educated than their wives.
+This paper examines underlying reasons for two patterns inherent in today's marriages, namely husband-wife age and educational differences, both of which are in part responsible for division of labor.